tizron22/valley-book-reviews/README.md

 >
 > - As the application grows, include options on the All reviews sheet to allow users to filter and sort reviews by various metrics.

+> ### My Account Details
+>
+> - Allowing users to fully edit the account details after submitting them.

+> ### Password Check
+>
+> - When the user submits an incorrect password to send them a message adivising them of the incorrect input.

+> ### Url Validation
+>
+> - If an incorrect Url path has been inputted to feed this back to the user.

+The following features I would have liked to add at a future date.

 > ### Follow User
 >
 > - Allow users to follow specific accounts to recieve updates when the user has submitted a review.

-> ### My Account Details
->
-> - Allowing users to fully edit the account details after submitting them.

 ---